Finding My Inner Joy and Connection Through Music

 What comes to your mind?
 Most importantly, how does it make you feel on the inside?

 Considering the joyful moments in your life is important.
-The small tasks that we do to function as human beings take energy, and we still have to will ourselves to do them.
+The small tasks we do to function as human beings take energy, and we still have to will ourselves to do them.

-The work of our own care is an obligation that we make to ourselves.
+The work of our own care is an obligation we make to ourselves.
 It is essential to our goals of maintaining our health in the face of our chronic conditions.
 It takes work and, often, I feel like we need joy in our lives to get to the next moment.

 Music is my joy